nizarmah/harvest/bean/README.md

 1. Visit the landing page at http://whatisbean.local/

-2. Click on "Get started" to sign up or login
+2. Click on "Login" to login

-3. Enter your email address to sign up or login
+3. Enter your email address to login
     * Use `277@hey.com` for existing data

 4. Visit mailhog at http://localhost:8025/